Breush/lava/whats-next.md

     - Engine: update main command buffer every frame
     - Engine: remove mesh animation from the engine - have timeElapsed passed (thanks to caldera)?
     - GLB: pass factors and colors (with textures)
+    - IMesh: `worldTransform` is no more required as the buffer is binded during `render`
     - Mesh: compute tangents if not provided
     - Mesh: allow not to have to specify a material (defaults to RmMaterial?)
     - OrbitCamera: FOV and up-vector configurable